 As a felony, assault on a police officer in DC is punishable by a maximum sentence of 10 years in jail and fines of up to $25,000.
 In addition to the harsh penalties of jail time and heft fines, the impact of having a misdemeanor or felony conviction on your record can cause long term problems in your personal and professional life.
 Many employers do not hire individuals who have been convicted of a misdemeanor or felony.

 Whether you have been charged with APO as a misdemeanor or felony, it is important to retain qualified legal counsel as soon as possible to protect your rights and minimize the negative impacts that an assault on a police officer conviction would have on your life.

 An experienced criminal defense lawyer will know that the prosecution must prove several elements in order to win a conviction for assaulting a police officer.
 They, at the minimum, must successfully show in a court of law that:

 All of these elements must be proven beyond a reasonable doubt in order for the defendant to be convicted of assault on a police officer.
 If any of these actions or elements can be disproved, the APO charge may be dismissed.

-An attorney with a history of defending assault on a police officer charges will have multiple defenses available with which to disprove the theories of the prosecutor.
+An attorney in DC with a history of defending assault on a police officer charges will have multiple defenses available with which to disprove the theories of the prosecutor.
 For general information pertaining to assault in DC, please visit the following page.